Altra Lone Peak 3.0 NeoShell Review

 At this point, my Lone Peaks 3.0’s have over a 100 miles on them and the midsole shows very little breakdown if any.

-Words of Wisdom: I run in low heel drop to zero drop shoes, so for me to jump into Altra’s and take off running it is not a big deal.
+Words of Wisdom: I run in low heel drop to zero drop shoes, so for me to jump into Altra’s and taking off running it is not a big deal.
 But for those of you coming from a drop larger than 4mm you will need a transition period.
 The zero drop will be more noticeable and will result in sore calves for those not used it.
-Ultimately, the Zero Drop will help strengthen the Achilles and calf muscles, but it is something that should be eased into slowly if you are transitioning from running shoe with a large heel drop.
+Ultimately, the Zero Drop will help strengthen the Achilles and calf muscles, but it is something that should be eased into slowly if you are transitioning from a running shoe with a large heel drop.

 The Outsole of the Lone Peak 3.0 Neoshell consist of the Altra MaxTrac sticky rubber with TrailClaw lugs.
 The TrailClaw rubber outsole has a tacky surface and a lug pattern that together deliver excellent traction on a wide array of surfaces.

 The TrailClaw tread has held its ground with no problem of slipping on Michigan’s versatile trails.
 The traction provided by the sticky rubber on angled hard packed trails is superb.
 Even if you add a layer of grainy sand or water, the shoes still keep you upright and confident about your stability.
 They lugs are not deep, so don’t expect deep lug performance in the slick soupy mud.